Call today: (313) 818-3238

 Failure to Register as a Sex Offender

 When you’re convicted of a sex offense in Michigan, one of the consequences is that you may be required to register as a sex offender.
-Depending on the circumstances of your conviction, this designation can follow you for years — or even for life.
+Depending on the circumstances of your conviction, this designation on the Michigan sex offender registry can follow you for years — or even for life.

 The Public Sex Offender Registry collects the names, photographs, addresses, job information, vehicle information, and other details about convicted sex offenders living in Michigan.
 As of August 2015, there were nearly 42,000 registered sex offenders in the database, according to the Michigan State Police.